yueguoguo/yueguoguo.github.io/_posts/2025-12-22-contextual-alignment.md

 using the standardized protocol, with which the largest intersection can be found to achieve the common goal.
-Inspired by the rationality theory, multi-agent system, cognitive architecture, etc., the contextual alignment helps organization, family, and individual to navigate in the environment where the multi-party interactions are temporal, dynamic, and uncertain.
+Inspired by the rationality theory, multi-agent system, cognitive architecture, etc., the contextual alignment helps organization, family (I am hopeful that my daughter understands what I am doing), and individual to navigate in the environment where the multi-party interactions are temporal, dynamic, and uncertain.
 Operating with harmony is not the key to accomplishing the goal - keeping a sustaining motion under the bounded optimality is what is sufficiently required.

 ## References

 1. Herbert A. Simon (1947).
 Administrative Behavior.
 Free Press.
-2. Herbert A. Simon (1969).
-The Sciences of the Artificial.
-MIT Press.
 3. Marvin Minsky (1986).
 The Society of Mind.
 Simon & Schuster.
-4. Stafford Beer (1972).
-Brain of the Firm.
-Allen Lane.
-5. Stafford Beer (1974).
+4. Stafford Beer (1974).
 Designing Freedom.
 Wiley.
-6. Melvin E. Conway (1968).
+5. Melvin E. Conway (1968).
 “How Do Committees Invent?”
 Datamation, 14(4).
-7. Daniel Kahneman (2011).
+6. Daniel Kahneman (2011).
 Thinking, Fast and Slow.
 Farrar, Straus and Giroux.
+7. Conway Melvin (1967).
+"Conway's Law".
+8. LangChain (2025), "Context Engineering".

 ## Citation